intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

+## Chartier, Émile-Auguste Chartier
+- "Nothing is more dangerous than an idea when you have only one idea."

 ## Conway, Melvin
 - Conway's Law: "Any organization that designs a system (defined more broadly here than just information systems) will  inevitably produce a design whose structure is a copy of the organization’s communication structure."